Hiring employees in Cyprus

 Cyprus is a unique country politically, divided into two distinct areas (Greek and Turkish) which operate partially independently of each other.
 While it is technically one country, in practice there are many differences between the two areas, both politically and culturally.
 The Turkish side does not recognize the Greek side’s government officially, and tensions still exist between some groups.

-The unique political situation should be factored into your recruitment strategy, and we recommend getting advice from local experts such as the New Horizons Cyprus specialists to avoid any cultural insensitivity or disputes.
+The unique political situation should be factored into your recruitment strategy, and we recommend getting advice from local experts such as the Horizons Cyprus specialists to avoid any cultural insensitivity or disputes.

 Onboarding staff in Cyprus